snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 anymore, but going back home still felt like some strange admission of defeat.

-But those were just the immature thoughts he would have had at the start of his Journey.
+But those were just vestiges of the immature thoughts he'd had at the start of his Journey.
 Now that he was ready to complete it and settle down, his motivations were much more simple.
 He'd found a beautiful plot of land on Novara.
 It was close to some major scientific institutes, which would be good fodder for his research labs.

-But most of all, his wife, Elara, loved Novara.
+Most of all, his wife, Elara, loved Novara.
 Turns out, even though it was an industrial hub, the planet itself was gorgeous.

 He glanced over at his wife, still holding their new baby daughter.
 She was barely two months old.
 The labor had started a bit early, and they'd needed to initiate a time-dilation jump so they could make it to a well-stocked medical facility quickly enough.
-Thankfully, everyone was OK.
-And his team had finished the arrangements to bring the rest of the research facility planetside while he was gone.
+Thankfully, it all went smoothly, and both Elara and little Nyra were doing great.
+To top it all off, his team had finished the arrangements to bring the rest of the research facility planetside while he was gone.
 They'd likely be arriving in the next few days.